mamcer/usignalr-raspberry/README.md

 # uSignalR Raspberry Pi

+An AngularJS and console application (that runs in a RaspberryPi) from 2015

 ## Description

-Initially built on MonoDevelop 5.5 in 2015.
-Targeting a Raspberry Pi model B. Originally hosted in a Bitbucket private git repository.
+Initially built in MonoDevelop 5.5 in 2015.
+Targeting a Raspberry Pi model B.

 The idea and main motivation was to play some music remotely on a Raspberry Pi which was connected to a fairly decent pair of speakers.
 The player supports basic functions like playing a file from a list, stop playing and increase/decrease the volume.
 All in realtime powered by SignalR.